-For the second experience our reviewers are attending The Almighty Sometimes presented by Griffin Theatre.
+For the second experience our reviewers attended The Almighty Sometimes presented by Griffin Theatre.
 The Almighty Sometimes by Kendall Feaver is “An extraordinary work about mental health and the medication of children.”

 What did our reviewers think of BLAK BOX?